Beck's Bolero: Production

 Beck's later producer, Mickie Most, the Yardbirds' producer, Simon Napier-Bell, and Jimmy Page have each claimed to be the recording's producer.
-At the time of the release of "Beck Bolero", Beck was under contract to producer Most.
+At the time of the release of "Beck's Bolero", Beck was under contract to Most.
 Although he was not involved in the recording, under the terms of the contract, Most received a "mandated production credit" and it is his name that appears on the single and album credits.
 Napier-Bell, who was at least present for the recording, has claimed that his involvement was substantial:

 However, according to Jimmy Page, "the track was done and then the producer, Simon Napier-Bell, just disappeared ... [he] just sort of left me and Jeff to do it.
 Jeff was playing and I was [at the recording console]."
 Page asserts that he in fact was the instrumental's actual producer.
 In an interview before its release and his involvement with Most, Beck commented, "I've got an example of my production together with Jimmy Page and it's an instrumental", but does not mention Napier-Bell.

 Composition

 The initial Columbia Records pressing of the single listed the title as "Bolero" and "Jeff Beck" as the composer.
 However, Jimmy Page filed for the composer credit for "Beck's Bolero" and it is his name that appears on the credits for all but the initial release.
 Nonetheless, Beck has claimed credit for his contributions to the composition.
 Both Beck and Page agree that Page came up with the Boléro-influenced chords and rhythm.
 However, Beck specifically claims that key features of the instrumental—the haunting melody line and the second part "hard-rock" break—are his.
 Beck adds that the break contains "the first heavy metal riff ever written and I wrote it".
 While not addressing the specifics, Page asserts "I wrote it, played on it, produced it ... and I don't give a damn what [Jeff] says.
 That's the truth", but adds "the slide bits are his".
-Beck later put it behind him, "No, I didn't get a songwriting credit, but you win some and lose some down the years".
+Beck later put it behind him: "No, I didn't get a songwriting credit, but you win some and lose some down the years".
 Over the years, he and Page have made several appearances together in concerts and for interviews.